 - Store leftovers in an airtight container.

-- Enjoy!
-UPDATE: Try this recipe that is just as good but MUCH easier: Kettle Corn!
+UPDATE: Try this recipe that's just as good but easier and faster: Kettle Corn!

 Another ingredient I see in a lot of sweets recipes is “sweetened condensed milk” – I don't even know what that is.
 So if I find a recipe with that in it, I'll just keep looking and find a similar one without it.
 (I did this when looking for a pumpkin dessert to take to Thanksgiving, and didn't have trouble finding an alternative.)
 UPDATE: the comments are full of great info about this, plus I found organic sweetened condensed milk.

 Have you adapted recipes to use better ingredients?
 Let us know what you did!